Her war too: The crucial role of women in World War One

 The work was physically demanding and the hours were long, but these women showed remarkable resilience and adaptability.

-Ultimately, they successfully maintaining the nation's food supply throughout the war years.
+Ultimately, they successfully maintained the nation's food supply throughout the war years.

 Meanwhile, at home, women still bore the brunt of managing wartime households.